 Probate bonds are also referred to as fiduciary bonds or estate bonds.
-These bonds will insure the value of your estate.
-Similarly with insurance, this fee helps secure the assets and estate in case of an emergency where all assets are lost.
+These bonds secure the value of your estate.
+Similarly with insurance, this fee secures all assets in case of an emergency.
 Many states require the executor to have a probate bond unless the will explicitly states otherwise.

 Creditor notice fees

 Your state may also require the executor to announce the death publicly to all creditors of the deceased.
 If the executor decides to post about the deceased in the local paper or another publication, it may cost money.

 How To Avoid Probating a Will